 Sir Thomas and Lady Dixon Park is in south Belfast.
 It is home to the City of Belfast International Rose Garden, which attracts thousands of visitors to our Summer Rose Fair in July each year.
-This event was known as Rose Week.
+This event is also known as Rose Week.
 The park also has a children's playground, a bottle bank, barbecue area, picnic tables and car park.

 History of the park